jetify-com/devbox/docs/app/docs/jetify_cloud/cache/authenticating.md

 sidebar_position: 2
 ---

 Your Jetify Cloud organization is automatically provisioned with a shared cache.
-Any developer that is invited to your Jetify Cloud org will be automatically authenticated with the cache when they sign in.
+Any developers invited to your Jetify Cloud org will be automatically authenticated with the cache when they sign in.

 ## Managing Access to the Cache